+- 25 per cent ad valorem in respect of components of such machines.
+This will involve a loss of Rs.
+2.74 crores in a year. - 138.
 To protect jute bag industry, I propose to levy duty on synthetic tapes at the rate of Rs.
 10 per kilogramme where input duty relief will be available; on other tapes the duty will be Rs.
-4 per kilogramme.
+4 per cent kilogramme.
 This will also result in a revenue gain of Rs.
-15 crore in a full year.
+15 crores in a full year. - 139.
 Our review of the earlier reliefs given during 1985 have shown that while reliefs were passed on by the fibre manufacturers, the blended yarn producers did not do so after an initial period of decline in prices.
 The prices of blended yarn produced by many of the important companies has gone up to or near the level prior to the grant of excise relief.
 I think it is necessary to establish the principle that if the spirit of reliefs given in the interest of consumers is not respected, the Government will withdraw the reliefs.
 I am reducing the reliefs given to the yarn producers roughly by about 50 per cent.
-On their future conduct will depend our further response.

-The Government is also committed to increasing the share of additional duty (in lieu of sales tax).
-I propose to raise the additional duty of excise on cotton and man-made fabrics of value exceeding Rs.
-50 per square metre by Rs.
+On their future conduct will depend our further response. - 140.
+The Government is also committed to increasing the share of additional duty (in lieu of sales tax) I propose to raise the additional duty of excise on cotton and man-made fabrics of value exceeding Rs.
+50 per square meire by Rs.
 2.50 per square metre.
-This will yield a revenue of Rs.
-18 crore for the States.
+This will yield a reverue of Rs.
+18 crores for the States. - 141.
 The above proposals will lead to a gain of Rs.
-55.83 crore in excise duty and a loss of Rs.
-2.74 crore in the customs duties.

-We have received a number of representations from associations of industries and from the concerned Ministries pointing out the need of certain rationalisation which are unimportant from the revenue angle but would remove difficulties for the industry or will bring down the leakage of revenue.
+55.83 crores in excise duty and a loss of Rs.
+2.74 crores in the customs duties. - 142.
+We have received a number of representations from associations of industries and from the concerned Ministries pointing out the need of certain rationalisation which are unimportant from the revenue angle but would remove difficulties for the industry or will bring down the leakage of revenue. - 143.
 Paper industry has been representing that the scheme of relief to the paper units using at least 50 per cent unconventional raw materials does not encourage the mills to increase production.
-In the new scheme which I am proposing all paper mills whose clearances did not exceed: 24,000 ton in the previous financial year and which do not have a bamboo or wood pulp plant will pay duty at the rate of Rs.
+In the new scheme which I am proposing all paper mills whose clearances did not exceed 24,000 tonnes in the previous financial year and which do not have a bamboo or wood pulp plant will pay duty at the rate of Rs.
 650, Rs.
-1,200 and Rs.
-1,500 per metric ton for the successive slabs respectively.
-For paper mills with clearances exceeding 24,000 metric ton or larger paper mills having bamboo or wood pulp plant, the rate of duty will be 10 per cent ad valorem plus Rs.
-850 per metric ton.
+1200 and Rs.
+1500 per metric tonne for the successive slabs respectively.
+For paper mills with clearances exceeding 24,000 metric tonnes or larger paper mills having bamboo or wood pulp plant, the rate of duty will be 10 per cent ad valorem plus Rs.
+850/- per metric tonne.
 Finer varieties of paper are being excluded from these reduced rates.
-These schemes will be in force from 1 April 1986 and will cost the Exchequer Rs.
-6 crore in a year.
+These schemes will be in force from 1st April, 1986 and will cost the exchequer Rs.
+6 crores in a year.